Is 610 a Good Credit Score?

 A credit score of 610 is considered a “fair” score vs. a “good” score.
 According to FICO®, which compiles one of the most commonly used credit scores, a “good” credit score is anywhere between 670 to 739.
 A 610 credit score falls short of that mark.

 That said, is a 610 score bad?
 No, it’s a notch above the “poor” category.
-And it can still provide options for you to secure a loan or line of credit.
-You are likely to have more limited choices and pay more to borrow.
+And it can still provide options for you to secure a loan or line of credit, though you are likely to have more limited choices and pay more to borrow.
 Here’s a closer look at what a score of 610 means, and what you can expect when borrowing funds.

 What Does a 610 Credit Score Mean?

 Most people in the U.S. have a credit score between 600 and 750.
 In fact, the average score is 715.
-With a 610 FICO score, you land squarely in the “fair” range, which comprises scores of 580 to 669, according to FICO.
+With a 610 FICO Score, you land squarely in the “fair” range, which includes scores of 580 to 669.
 This score is below average, and may be categorized as “subprime.”
 That said, there may be lenders willing to approve loans at this credit level.

 When you apply for a loan, lenders will look at this score to help them determine your creditworthiness.